typedb/typedb-docs/11-query/02-get-query.md

 ---
 pageTitle: Get Query
-keywords: graql, get query, retrieval, modifier
+keywords: typeql, get query, retrieval, modifier
-longTailKeywords: grakn retrieve data, grakn read data, graql get query, graql modifiers, graql offset, graql sort, graql limit
+longTailKeywords: typedb retrieve data, typedb read data, typeql get query, typeql modifiers, typeql offset, typeql sort, typeql limit
-Summary: Get (retrieval) queries and modifiers in Grakn.
+Summary: Get (retrieval) queries and modifiers in TypeDB.
 ---

 ## Retrieve Concept Types and Their Instances
 The `get` query triggers a search in the knowledge graph based on what has been described in the preceding `match` clause.
-To try the following examples with one of the Grakn clients, follows these [Clients Guide](#clients-guide).
+To try the following examples with one of the TypeDB clients, follows these [Clients Guide](#clients-guide).

 ## Get the Variables
 Any variable that has been specified in the `match` clause can be returned as the answers of the `get` query.
 Let's look at an example of how variables can be asked for in the answer.